About | ECGI Board | History | ECGI Articles (English) | ECGI Articles (French) | Research Committees | Founder Members

 Article 17 - External Auditor

-17.2 The mandate of the external auditor may not exceed two years.
+17.2 The mandate of the external auditor may not exceed three years.
 It may be renewed.
 The General Assembly determines the fee to be paid to the external auditor.

 Chapter V - Budget and Accounts